Tineco vs Dyson: Which Vacuum Brand Performs Better in Real Tests?

 For instance, the V8 Absolute comes with both the Fluffy and Direct Drive attachments.
 Likewise, the Dyson V10 and V11 Absolute versions.

-The A11 Hero only comes with the standard brush, while the Master+ has both tools.
+The A11 Hero comes with the standard brush only, while the Master+ includes both tools.

-We’ll look at how each product did in the cleaning tests.
+We’ll examine how each product performed in the cleaning tests.

 First, here are the Dyson cleaning comparison results.